jmercz/isoVec/README.md

 | Methane (CH<sub>4</sub>)        | 1.87 ppm               |
 | Krypton (Kr)                    | 1.14 ppm               |

+It may be noted, that these values are often given as a volume fraction in other literature.
+For a mixture of ideal gases (which is the case for air), volume and atomic fractions are equal.
+Furthermore the amount of substance (mole) and number of particles (e.g. atoms) are proportional, being connected via the Avogadro constant.
+Thus, atomic and mole fractions are used interchangeably in the following.

 Let's assume for the following that you import isoVec with the following (shorter) alias.
 Keep in mind, that all content is packed inside the given namespace.